In Person 2024 Workshops | Week 2 | July 15-19

-In this institute participants will experience a complete overview of the AP Calculus AB curriculum with emphasis on appropriate use of graphing calculator, content and pacing, and global review for the AP exam.
-We will also review content and pedagogy in the following topics: related rates, area/volume, differential equations/slope fields, the Fundamental Theorem of Calculus, implicit differentiation, L’Hopital’s Rule and many other topics.
+In this institute, participants will experience a complete overview of the AP Calculus AB curriculum with emphasis on appropriate use of graphing calculators, content and pacing of all 8 Calculus AB Units, and global review for the AP exam.
+We will also review content and pedagogy in many topics including: related rates, area/volume, differential equations/slope fields, the Fundamental Theorem of Calculus, implicit differentiation, and L’Hopital’s Rule.
 A special focus on assessment and motivation will help participants incorporate new strategies to build a successful AP Calculus program.
-We will examine changes to the AP Calc AB with emphasis on the new Course Exam Description guide.
+We will examine changes to the AP Calc AB with emphasis on the new Course Exam Description guide as well as AP Resources.
 Participants are asked to bring a graphing calculator.

-During our AP Summer Institute, we will work with each of the main areas of the English Language exam—the multiple choice questions (both the reading and the writing questions), synthesis essay, rhetorical analysis essay, and argument essay—and discuss ways to prepare our students with the skills they will need on the AP test.
-We will examine the Course and Exam Description book and the resources available in AP Classroom.
+During our AP Summer Institute for experienced teachers, we will share our expertise and best practices and add to our toolboxes of resources and strategies.
+We will share insights into each of the main areas of the English Language exam—the multiple choice questions (both the reading and the writing questions), synthesis essay, rhetorical analysis essay, and argument essay—and discuss ways to prepare our students with the skills they will need on the AP test.
+We will examine the Course and Exam Description book and the resources available on AP Central and in AP Classroom.
 We will also discuss the scoring process for the test and review the current year’s Language exam essay questions.

-As a community of peers, we will collaborate on strategies, practice test-taking, analyze readings and share best practices.
+As a community of peers, we will collaborate on strategies, practice test-taking, analyze readings and share best practices and other resources.
 We will place ourselves in the position of our students and then explore how we, as their teachers, can improve their skills as writers, as thinkers, as close-readers, as test-takers.